VAS/groupBy.js/README.md

 		{ otherkey : 'super' }
 	];

-array.groupBy(key) would return a new array:
+array.groupBy('name') would return a new array:

 	[
 		{